 MUSEUM OF CONTEMPORARY ART

-As I previously mentioned, the main picture of this post originates from the Museum of Contemporary Art.
+As I previously mentioned, the main picture in this post originates from the Museum of Contemporary Art.
 Belgrade has a lot of museums and certainly visiting some of them while you are there can be a very good way for you to get an insight in the Serbian history and culture.

 They founded the museum in 1958, as the Modern Gallery.
 It moved into its current building in New Belgrade in 1965.